learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/NumPy.md

 ```bash
 > conda install numpy
 ```
-For more detailed instructions on ways to install NumPy, there is a linked additional resource at the bottom of the page labelled 'Installing NumPy'.
+For more detailed instructions on ways to install NumPy, there is a linked additional resource at the bottom of the page labelled "Installing NumPy".

 Finally, in order to use NumPy resources in your Python code, it is important to import the library.
-The general convention is to give the package the name 'np' in the import as a shorthand, however it is technically not necessary.
-Code blocks in this page will be written assuming that the import is done as is below:
+The general convention is to give the import the name "np" as a shorthand, however it is technically not necessary.
+Code blocks in this page will be written with the import statement done as shown below:
 ```py
 import numpy as np
 ```